On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in Spain, it has a lot to offer.

 A few of the best areas to stay in Valencia include:

-✔ Best area to stay for sightseeing and tourist attractions
+✔ Best area to stay in Valencia for sightseeing and tourist attractions

 The Old Town area covers the historic centre of the city.
 It’s the oldest part of Valencia and home to the most notable landmarks, including Valencia Cathedral and the Central Market.

-Old Town is a large part of the city that includes several smaller barrios, such as El Carmen, which sits on the northeastern border of the old district.
-Here you’ll find some of the most expensive hotels in the city, due to their proximity to the most-visited landmarks.
+Old Town, also called Ciutat Vella, is a large part of the city that includes several smaller barrios, such as El Carmen, which sits on the northeastern border of the old district.
+Here you’ll find some of the most expensive hotels in Valencia, due to their proximity to the most-visited landmarks.

 If you plan on sightseeing (or if your Valencia itinerary is tight for time), staying in Old Town places you the closest to all of the sites that you’ll want to explore.
 You can easily walk from your hotel to any of the main attractions.
 In fact, you may be able to check out just about everything in a single day.

-Besides historic buildings and the large Central Market, this neighbourhood includes many cool cafes, boutique shops, and street art.
-In the evening, it’s a vibrant section of the city, with people and live music spilling out of the numerous bars and clubs.
+Besides historic buildings and the large Central Market, this neighbourhood is a great choice for where to stay in Valencia as it includes many cool cafes, boutique shops, and street art.
+In the evening, it’s a vibrant section of Valencia, with people and live music spilling out of the numerous bars and clubs.

 Next to El Carmen is Barrio La Seu, which is considered the oldest area.
-It’s got more souvenir shops and businesses that cater more to the tourists than any other spot in the city.
+It’s got more souvenir shops and businesses that cater more to the tourists than any other spot in Valencia.